If my cheese and onion plait wasn't your thing, here's another vegetarian Christmas dinner idea - carrot and cashew nut roast!

 - 400 g tin cannellini beans 240g when drained, drained

-- 3 tbsp fresh thyme or 1tsp dried, chopped
+- 3 tablespoon fresh thyme or 1tsp dried, chopped

 - Black pepper